-Chris August's latest song, "Restore," off the album The Upside of Down (August 21, 2012), is a great reminder of how God can restore our lives in a time of need.
+Chris's song, "Restore," is a great reminder of how God can restore our lives in a time of need.
 "While I was out touring, I kept having people come up and tell me how much this song meant to them.
 Many of the stories were about a husband and wife not giving up on their marriage.
 I was so encouraged every time someone would tell me this.
 Not because it was a song that I had written that helped them, but to know that people are really leaning on God to restore them in a time of need," Chris explains.
 "After hearing this over and over I knew I wanted to write a song about it.
-That’s how Restore started."
+That’s how ‘Restore’ started."

-Prior to "Center of It," Chris debuted with his more universal single “Starry Night.”
-The song reflects on God's immense creation and brought Chris back the strongest love he had ever experienced, that of God.
+Prior to "Center of It," Chris debuted The Up Side Of Down with his more universal single “Starry Night.”
+The song reflects on God's astounding creation (a common theme) and brought Chris back to the strongest love he had ever experienced, God”s.

-Aside from his deeply personal songs, Chris is very well known for his great sense of humor, evident in his infamous "Candy Wrap."
-The Dallas native has also worked outside of the Christian music spectrum; collaborating with artists such as Jessica Simpson, Brian McKnight and Ryan Cabrera.
+While his songs do reflect a transparent vulnerability, Chris is also well known for his sense of humor, evident in his infamous "Candy Wrap."
+Originally from Dallas, Chris has worked outside of Christian music; collaborating with artists like Jessica Simpson, Brian McKnight and Ryan Cabrera.

-Influenced by his general market peers John Mayer, Gavin DeGraw and even legendary performer Stevie Wonder, Chris candidly writes about faith, hope and love and merges his musings with a catchy pop/rock sound meant to draw in listeners from all walks of life.
+Influenced by his musical peers John Mayer, Gavin DeGraw and Stevie Wonder, Chris candidly writes about faith, hope and love.
+He merges his musings with a catchy pop/rock sound meant to draw in listeners from all walks of life.